mikermcneil/root-require/README.md

 root-require
 ============

-> a more convenient require method for certain situations
+a more convenient require method for running **TESTS ONLY**.

+> ## WARNING:
+> THIS MODULE DOES NOT WORK ALL THE TIME.
+> I REPEAT.
+IT DOES NOT WORK ALL THE TIME.
+> IT WILL CAUSE YOU HEADACHES IF YOU USE IT IN TWO MODULES WHICH DEPEND ON ONE ANOTHER, BECAUSE NPM OPTIMIZES DEPENDENCIES.
+AS LONG AS YOU ARE ONLY USING IT ONLY FOR TESTS, YOU SHOULD BE OK.

 ## How it do